 Austin-based Freedom Solar has built a reputation for managing complex solar and backup power projects.
-It boasts with decades of residential and commercial solar panel installations including off-grid solar power, ground-mount solar energy systems, solar car-ports and more.
+It boasts with decades of residential and commercial solar panel installations including ground-mount solar energy systems, existing parking lot structure solar systems, and more.
 The company continues to reinforce its commanding position as a leading turnkey solar energy installer in Texas.
 Ben E. Keith Company recently installed a major solar system at their Austin distribution centers.

 “We are extremely pleased to have this new relationship with Ben E. Keith Company, a revered name in Texas business for 115 years,” Freedom Solar CEO Bret Biggart says.
 “This is the second major Austin-area beverage distributor we have helped move to solar, demonstrating that the time for solar is now in the distribution business, which has the ideal industry profile for onsite solar power.”